psdesign1 - Fotolia

 Alternative technologies include enzymatic DNA synthesis (EDS), which is being developed by the Wyss Institute, part of Harvard University.
 Researchers believe this will reduce the cost of DNA synthesis by many orders of magnitude.
 The team at Wyss is developing an electronic device that can synthesise data into DNA.
-They believe this will scale up the process by allowing the synthesis process to be parallelised.
+They believe this will scale up the process by allowing the synthesis to be parallelised.

-Researchers, though, are confident that the cost and practical barriers will be overcome, if only because few, if any, technologies offer the potential of storing the vast quantities of data that can be stored in DNA.
+But researchers are confident that the cost and practical barriers will be overcome, if only because few, if any, technologies offer the potential of storing the vast quantities of data that can be stored in DNA.

-Read more on future storage
+Read more about future storage

 - A primer on DNA data storage and its potential uses.
 DNA storage isn’t just a futuristic concept – many companies are actively involved in its development and promotion.
 There is a major use case in data archiving.